 But while she offers to help Mr. Bingley find the real culprit of the murder he’s been accused of, she ends up butting heads with her rival, Mr. Darcy of Pemberley and Associates.

-This delightful take on the classic story was refreshing and fun.
-I look forward to reading the rest of the retellings in this series.
+This delightful take on the classic story was a refreshing and fun historical mystery book.
+I look forward to reading the rest of the ya historical fiction retellings in this series.

 Modern Pride and Prejudice Retellings

 I’m a sucker for a good pride and prejudice retelling.
 This particular one revolves around NBA basketball stars and their wives and girlfriends.
 In the beginning, it was fun to figure out which character matched up to Austen’s classic, but then the plot and characters definitely departed from the well-known text of the original.